WAS - VCE

 • Which airline alliances offer flights from Washington, D.C. to Venice?

-Star Alliance is the only airline alliance operating flights between Washington, D.C. and Venice.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Washington, D.C. and Venice, with oneworld being the most commonly used for this route.

-The two airlines most popular with KAYAK users for flights from Washington, D.C. to Venice are Delta and SWISS.
-With an average price for the route of $771 and an overall rating of 8.0, Delta is the most popular choice.
-SWISS is also a great choice for the route, with an average price of $952 and an overall rating of 7.5.
+The two airlines most popular with KAYAK users for flights from Washington, D.C. to Venice are Delta and United Airlines.
+With an average price for the route of $684 and an overall rating of 7.9, Delta is the most popular choice.
+United Airlines is also a great choice for the route, with an average price of $1,130 and an overall rating of 7.4.

 • How does KAYAK find such low prices on flights from Washington, D.C. to Venice?